Khan Academy SAT Will Never Be Enough - Here's Why

 Remember what I said above about being cynical?
 This is one place I'll admit that College Board's strategy builds itself up purely at the expense of students.
 Because it wants to defeat the ACT, the College Board is willing to place ACT test takers at a disadvantage.

-And the College Board knows what it's doing—those disadvantaged ACT test takers will switch to the SAT.
+And the College Board knows what it's doing—those disadvantaged ACT test takers have switched to the SAT.

 We've covered a lot.
 Let's summarize the main points: